When you think of country Qld, it’s easy to assume that most of OBT’s clients are local or farming businesses.

-Last time OBT sat down with Nathan to find out what their business was up to, it was 2011.
+Last time OBT sat down with Nathan in a marketing interview to find out what their business was up to, it was 2011.

 Nathan and Tess have since relocated back to Australia and, in Nathan’s terms, have ‘tamed Google’ – no mean feat when you’re running eight websites for six brands across Australia and New Zealand!

 “Basically so much has happened,” says Nathan.
 “Our primary was focus to change to men’s rings and men’s wedding ring buying in Australia.”

 Nathan now has 7-10% marketshare in Australia.
 A key part of their strategy was figuring out how to improve using Google with rigorous testing across 35 e-commerce sites and using six search engine optimisation (SEO) firms to find out what worked best.

 But a key driver of their success today, Nathan says, is taking responsibility.

 Once he and Tess did that, they regrouped and, in October 2013, relaunched their business in Brendale just north of Brisbane.
 Their numbers are staggering.

 “Our websites get over 20,000 hits per month which translates into e-commerce sales of 400-500 rings per month,” says Nathan.
 “50 per cent of visitors are women trying to get their fiancés to buy.”